 If the cost of a Rainwater Goods maintenance service is a financial problem, the National Churches Trust, with its partner the Pilgrim Trust, can offer grants towards the cost of your building’s first gutter clearance service.
 You could receive either £250 for services costing between £500 and £1000 - or - £500 for services costing over £1000.

 Churches are only eligible to apply for a Preventative Maintenance Micro-Grant if they book a Rainwater Goods Maintenance Service through the MaintenanceBooker system.
 Applications from churches with small congregations, or limited financial means, will be prioritised.

-You can apply to us after you have received a quote through MaintenanceBooker, but before a job has been carried out.
+You can apply to us once all possible MaintenanceBooker supplier quotes have been received, and before a job has been carried out.
+This will be a minimum of 14 days after the initial request has been submitted.
 Once you have submitted a grant application online, you should usually hear if it has been successful within four weeks.
 Decisions are made on a rolling basis.